damajor/BALD/README.md

 ## Automatic run (crontab)

-It is recommended to NOT run it every hour, it works better with a daily scheduling or more like every week or month.
+It is recommended to run the script daily at most.
+It works better with a daily scheduling or more like every week or month.

 > **Example:**
 > Run every day at 4PM